Designations Congruent with Things: Chapter 26

 Hermann takes a slow breath and tries to ignore the familiar smell of Newton’s hair gel.

-The focus-problem he’s currently having is purely an optical phenomenon but it’s a point of protective perseveration that prevents his thoughts from becoming mired in the heat transfer that’s occurring through the insulation of the air, or the countless variations on the genuine remorse he feels for leaving Newton uninformed regarding what exactly he had communicated to his colleagues over other drinks on a different night when Newton had been a circumnavigation of a bay away from him, half blind, listening to Star Wars in the dark.
+The focus-problem he’s currently having is purely an optical phenomenon but it’s a point of protective perseveration that prevents his thoughts from becoming mired in the heat transfer occurring through the insulation of the air, or the countless variations on the genuine remorse he feels for leaving Newton uninformed regarding what exactly he had communicated to his colleagues over other drinks on a different night when Newton had been a circumnavigation of a bay away from him, half-blind and listening to Star Wars in the dark.

 Newton is a terrible, terrifying person.

-“I had no idea, you know,” Newton says, almost silent and still skirting the edge of the uncanny centimeters that separate them, his voice a devastating blend of seriousness and irony that Hermann has no idea how to parse into his real meaning; if real meaning exists at all.
+“I had no idea, you know,” Newton says, almost silent and still skirting the edge of the uncanny centimeters that separate them, his voice a devastating blend of seriousness and irony that Hermann has no idea how to parse into real meaning; if real meaning exists at all.

-He does not ask.
+He doesn’t ask.

 In the adjacent room, someone begins playing an arrangement of LHC on Professor Rush’s piano.